kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 ### Step 5 – Enter Your Provider Credentials and Configure Your Worker Nodes

-Enter your provider specific credentials so that Kubermatic can configure your worker machines and integrate them into your cluster.
+Enter your provider specific credentials so that KKP can configure your worker machines and integrate them into your cluster.

 {{% notice tip %}}
 This step varies depending on the selected provider!
 You will be asked for different provider credentials when choosing AWS or Google for example.